 You can increase or decrease the spice level according to your heat preference.

-I have used Kashmiri dry red chilies which gives this curry a fiery red color but they are not as spicy.
+I have used Kashmiri dry red chilies which give this curry a fiery red color but they are not as spicy.

-Roast the spices on medium heat for best flavour.
+Roast the spices on medium heat for the best flavor.

 Serving Suggestions